 You can also make Control Panel open in Category or All Items – Large or Small Icons View, using the Registry.
 You will have to open the Registry.
 In this example, let us say you want to set to display All Items View.

 1. Press Windows Key + R combination on keyboard and type Regedt32.exe in Run dialog box.
 Press OK.

 2. Navigate here:

 4. Let us take the first DWORD viz.
-AllItemsIconView, this will allow us to get large icons whenever we open Control Panel rather than displaying small icons.
-So double click on this DWORD and change the value to 0.
+AllItemsIconView.
+This will allow us to get large icons whenever we open Control Panel rather than displaying small icons.
+So double-click on this DWORD and change the value to 0.

-6. When you set both the value for 0, then they became the default for OS.
+6. When you set both the value for 0, then they become the default for OS.
 Now close the Registry Editor and press Windows Key + Q. Type control panel in the search box and click on the result to get Control Panel open in the way we just want.

 Make sure that the Control Panel is closed when making these modifications to the Windows Registry.